MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/Unit.md

 ### <a href=#statuscode name="statuscode">statuscode</a>

-Reason for the status of the Unit
+Reason for the status of the Unit.

 First included in: SustainabilityWater/Unit (this entity)

 #### Properties